-- 2. We outline the proof of correctness of our algorithm and also show that it generates a valid isosurface which is a a triangulated (d-1)-manifold with boundary in $R^d$ . - 3.
-We apply our algorithm and discuss its advantages to the following applications - Compact representation and smooth animation of timevarying isosurfaces. - Interval volumes and contour sensitivity. - Arbitrary slicing of higher dimensional data.
+- 1. We present a new algorithm for automatically generating a lookup table of the isosurface and its triangulation for all the possible 2^{2^d} labelings of the hypercube in a d-dimensional regular grid.
+To the best of our knowledge this has not been done before. - 2.
+We prove the correctness of our algorithm and also show that it generates a valid triangulation of the isosurface, such that, the triangulation of the (d-1)facets of the cube match with that of the adjacent cubes. - 3.
+We apply our algorithm and discuss its advantages to the following applications - Compact representation and smooth animation of time-varying isosurfaces. - Interval volumes and contour sensitivity. - Arbitrary slicing of higher dimensional data.

 In section 2, we describe the algorithm in detail giving 2 and 3 dimensional examples and in section 3, we prove the correctness of the algorithm.
 In section 4, we analyze the results obtained for the 3-dimensional case.
-Then in section 5, we discuss the different applications and show how our approach is superior to those currently used.
+Then in sections 5 through 8, we discuss the different applications and show how our approach is superior to those currently used.